Zenotta/Keycard/README.md

 # 🏛 License

-Chi is licensed under the MIT License.
+Keycard is licensed under the MIT License.